joeljose/PartyWebsite/README.md

 # Website For NKPP

+Phase-I for the website(currently running on Phase-III; Not maintained by me).
 A blogger type website for a regional political party(Nava Kerala People’s Party) using flask framework.

 ## Follow Me